 Because it is so common, the general public tends to associate any wrist pain with carpal tunnel syndrome.
 However, many other conditions could cause pain and numbness in the hands and wrists.

 If you believe you may have carpal tunnel syndrome, make an appointment with Dr. Arora for an evaluation.
-You may do so online or by calling one of our offices, located in West Bloomfield, Howell, St. Clair Shores, and Macomb Township.
+You may do so online or by calling one of our offices, located in West Bloomfield, Howell, Warren, and Macomb Township.